Death-Stalker

-Death-Stalker is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Death-Stalker is the name of two characters appearing in American comic books published by Marvel Comics.

-Philip Sterling

 Publication history

-The first Death-Stalker was Philip Wallace Sterling.
+The first Death-Stalker was Philip Sterling.
 An enemy of Daredevil, he first appeared as the Exterminator in Daredevil #39 (April 1968); he first appeared as Death-Stalker in Daredevil #113 (September 1974).

 Fictional character biography

+Philip Sterling

 Philip Wallace Sterling was born in Riverdale, Bronx, New York.
 He was a wealthy man prior to embarking on a career as a professional criminal.
-When he first appeared as the Exterminator, he recruited the Unholy Three.
-He constructed a "time displacer ray" ("t-ray") which could teleport its target into another dimension (possibly the Limbo from which Immortus hails).
-The Exterminator led the Unholy Three in a series of criminal activities and battled Daredevil.
-When Daredevil defeated the Exterminator and his agents, he also destroyed the t-ray, accidentally bombarding the Exterminator with its strange energy and seemingly killing him.
+When he first appears as the Exterminator, he recruits the Unholy Three and constructs a "time displacer ray" ("t-ray") which can teleport its target into another dimension.
+The Exterminator leads the Unholy Three in a series of criminal activities and battles Daredevil.
+When Daredevil defeats the Exterminator and his agents, he also destroys the t-ray, bombarding the Exterminator with its energy and seemingly killing him.

-Sterling found himself trapped between two dimensions, able to return to Earth at will but only for a few hours at a time; furthermore, the mutation caused his skin to become chalk-white.
-He stole a pair of gloves from A.I.M. that gave him a "death-grip," and began calling himself "Death-Stalker."
-He tried several times to kill Daredevil and build a new t-ray machine, but most of his battles with Daredevil ended in a draw.
+Exposure to the t-ray's energy turns Sterling's skin chalk-white and traps him between dimensions, only allowing him to return to Earth for a few hours at a time.
+He steals a pair of gloves from A.I.M. that give him a "death-grip," and begins calling himself "Death-Stalker."
+He tries several times to kill Daredevil and build a new t-ray machine, but most of his battles with Daredevil end in a draw.

-He allied with the Gladiator against Daredevil.
-Death-Stalker then traveled to the Florida Everglades in search of papers relating to Ted Sallis' experiments and encountered the Man-Thing.
-He later stole a set of ancient Lemurian mirror lenses from various museums and used them to create a powerful gun in order to destroy Daredevil.
-However, Daredevil destroyed the gun, and in the midst of their battle, Death-Stalker was mysteriously discorporated by the Sky-Walker.
-He reappeared in a third costumed guise as the second Death's-Head, gifting an enforcer called the Smasher with superhuman strength and kidnapping Karen Page in order to force her to give him the original Death's Head's research.
-He was defeated by Daredevil and the Ghost Rider, killing the Smasher with his touch during the battle.